MattiaBrianti/MattiaBrianti/README.md

 Hi there!

-👋 I'm Mattia Brianti, a Computer Science and Engineering student at Politecnico di Milano.
+👋 I'm Mattia Brianti, a Engineering of Computing Systems student at Politecnico di Milano.
 This repository is a collection of my academic projects, personal experiments, and collaborative works.

 📫 How to reach me: